 It is easy to incorporate, but to maintain the enterprise’s legal status, you should observe carefully the annual compliance requirements in Hong Kong.

 Obliged by law, Hong Kong corporates must sustain the company management, and annual filing with the Companies Registry (CR) and the Inland Revenue Department (IRD).

-Unless otherwise stated, compliance information showed in this post is for private limited company, which accounts for over 95% of new company formation each year in Hong Kong.
+Unless otherwise stated, compliance information showed in this post is for a private limited company, which accounts for over 95% of new company registration in Hong Kong each year.

 Both local and foreign companies must appoint a Hong Kong resident as the company secretary.
 The secretary can be individual or body corporate.

 To form a Hong Kong firm, a local registered address is mandatory, but P.O box is rejected.
-This address must be provided to the Companies Registry (CR) in order to receive notices from the Hong Kong authorities.
-Our incorporation package at BBCIncorp already includes a company secretary and registered office for your easy formation.
+You’ll need to provide this address to the Companies Registry (CR) in order to receive notices from the Hong Kong authorities.

-Hong Kong corporates are always advised to keep these records and documents:
+As Hong Kong corporates, you should keep these records and documents:

 - Certificate of Incorporation (CI)

 - Articles of Association (AA)

 - Records of resolutions, minutes of all meetings